 In this dialog, you can configure the following:

-The ODBC port number is the port where the server listens to ODBC connections.
+ODBC port number: port to listen for incoming ODBC connections.

 Port numbers of the Web container embedded in the Denodo Platform.

-When the Virtual DataPort Server and the Administration Tool or other clients are installed in different machines, you may need to change the interface that the Server listens to connections.
+When Virtual DataPort runs on Linux, you have to change the interface that it listens to connections.
 To change this, open the Denodo Control Center, open the Configuration dialog and change the RMI Host of the JVM Options.
 See more details in the section Denodo Platform Configuration of the Installation Guide.

-The reason for this is that in some environments, when listening to
+The reason for this is that Virtual DataPort by default listens to connections on the